-'''

 vi ~/acme.ini

-'''

-- 5. Change the values in your stamp-specific .ini file to match your specific environment.
+5. Change the values in your stamp-specific .ini file to match your specific environment.
 You must supply a value for each CHANGEME token in the file.
 In addition, the IP addresses and the Subscription Manager Pool IDs must be changed to match your deployment.
-Each section will have a brief description of the attributes. - Note: Instance HA and Ephemeral storage selections must both be performed at installation Ø time, as Dell EMC does not support changing these settings post-installation. - 6.
-Edit the stamp-specific .properties file:
+Each section will have a brief description of the attributes.

+Note: Instance HA and Ephemeral storage selections must both be performed at installation time, as Dell EMC does not support changing these settings post-installation.

-'''
+6. Edit the stamp-specific .properties file:

 vi ~/acme.properties

-'''

 7. Change the values in your .properties file to match your specific environment.
-You must supply a value for IP addresses, host names, passwords, interfaces, and storage OSDs/journals.
+You must supply a value for IP addresses, host names, passwords, and interfaces.
+The storage OSDs/journals configuration should not be specified if the storage nodes are 14G servers with HBA330 controllers, but must be specified for all other storage node configurations.